 Mindfulness exercises involve bringing your attention to the present moment.
 Notice all of your senses.
 What do you see, hear, taste, smell and feel right now?
 Focus on those things and when your mind drifts to worries or future thoughts, gently bring your attention back to the present moment.
 The reality is that all we really have is the present.
 You may be surprised to see how much more relaxed you feel simply by practicing this shift in focus periodically throughout the day.
 Brain scans (SPECT imaging) have actually shown physical shifts in the brain that take place when mindfulness is practiced regularly.

-Getting regular daily exercise also can have a dramatic impact on the symptoms of PTSD.
+Getting regular daily exercise also can have a dramatic impact on anxiety and stress, ultimately making the process of managing PTSD more attainable.
 Take a brisk walk or do some stretching exercises, take a yoga class or go for a run.
 Exercise releases good hormones such as endorphins into the system that help us to feel good and further bring balance to the two branches of the nervous system.
 In addition to this, exercise just makes us feel mentally good about ourselves overall.

 - Engage in a hobby